Healthy Homes Assessment Houghton Bay

 Home Assessments Houghton Bay for Rental Properties

-There are numerous things to be able to examine during a house evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
+There are a myriad of things you should look for when conducting a home review to determine if your rental property meets the requirements of the Healthy Homes Standard.
 A few examples are:

-The consequences of not having the Healthy home in relation to The Residential Tenancies Act and consequently falling on the wrong side of the tenant solutions ruling can have a significant impact for landlords and property managers.
-For specialist guidance, contact us now and schedule your rental property home evaluation.
+The consequences of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy services ruling can be significant for property owners and landlords.
+For specialist advice, call today to book your rental properties house assessment.

 home assessments for rental properties